Fork me on GitHub

 enabled: no

 Step 4/4.
-Launch your Teleport Node
+Launch your Teleport process

 Grant your Teleport instance access to credentials that it can use to authenticate to AWS.
 If you are running your Teleport instance on an EC2 instance, you should use the EC2 Instance Metadata Service method.
 Otherwise, you must use environment variables: